PascualF/PascualF/README.md

 <!--
 <details>
   <summary><h3>My Coding Journey</h3>
-    I started to code during my mechanical engineering course, it all started with some basic VBA, for simulations, jumping fast to python, I saw that I was quite good at it, but did continue with my journey as a mechanical engineer, ended up working as a mechanical design engineer, mixing calculation, design and creativity.
+    I started coding during my mechanical engineering course.
+It all began with some basic VBA for simulations, and then I quickly transitioned to Python.
+I realized I was quite good at it.
+Still, I did continue with my journey as a mechanical engineer, ended up working as a mechanical design engineer, mixing calculation, design and creativity.
   </summary>
 </details>
 -->